-From September 2020 all schools will have to offer statutory Relationship, Sex and Health Education to all children up to the end of Year 11.
+From September 2020, all schools are required to offer statutory Relationship, Sex and Health Education to all children up to the end of Year 11.

-These SRE lessons will run from the start of the next half term (November) until the end of the Spring half term (February).
+We will be beginning the SRE unit of our RSHE and Life Skills lessons soon.
+These SRE lessons will run from the start from the beginning of this half term (November) until the end of the Spring half term (February).
 It is important for you to keep an open dialogue with your children during this time, so on the back of this letter we have included some top tips for talking to your child about SRE.
-Also, below, we have included an overview of what they will be learning and the order in which they will be learning it.
+Below, you will see an overview of what they will be learning and the order in which they will be learning it.